GCChen97/flir_pol_cam/README.md

 ## flir_pol_cam

-This repository provide a driver to publish images from a FLIR gray/color polarization camera with ROS.
+This repository provides a driver to publish images from a FLIR gray/color polarization camera with ROS.
 The codes can be easily modified and integrate in other projects.